dannywillems/dannywillems/README.md

 I was also the first engineer at [B2C2](https://b2c2.com).

 During my study, I did an internship in the [Gallium team at INRIA](https://gallium.inria.fr/) for my master thesis titled "To a typed language for modular programming" which consisted on unifying the core and modular language of OCaml.

+I graduated with a master degree in Mathematics from the University of Mons in 2017.

 Over the years, I also gained experiences in web and mobile development, DevOps and project managemenent.